MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-dnsclient.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting specifies the value of the time to live (TTL) field in A and PTR resource records that are registered by computers to which this policy setting is applied.

 To specify the TTL, click Enabled and then enter a value in seconds (for example, 900 is 15 minutes).